Skip to content

 Archive (status change to "Archived")

-1. Checkout the CL via checkout()
+1. Checkout the PR via checkout()

 2. Save diff to ~/.sase/archived/<name>.diff